-EFFECTIVE DATE: This act becomes effective July 1, 2003, and applies to sales made on or after that date.
+EFFECTIVE DATE: This act becomes effective July 1, 2004, and applies to sales made on or after that date.

-BILL SUMMARY: This bill exempts from the state and local sales and use tax the paper, ink, and other ingredients used to produce free circulation publications published on a periodic basis at recurring intervals.
+BILL SUMMARY: This bill exempts from the state and local sales and use tax the paper, ink, and other ingredients used to produce free circulation publications published on a periodic basis monthly or more frequently and distributed in a manner other than mail.